Back to Insights

-The Core Thesis: Design Intelligence only counts when it produces parts and assemblies that can actually be built—repeatedly—by normal factories.
+The Core Thesis: Great CAD software only matters when it produces parts and assemblies that can actually be built—repeatedly—by normal factories.
+Your choice of CAD tool determines whether your design team iterates fast (missing competitors) or slowly (losing market windows).

 We interviewed 22 startups spanning CAD, generative design, manufacturing planning, and design automation.
-The winners share a conviction: elegant algorithms lose to manufacturability.
-This is where the industry is pivoting.
+The winners share a conviction: elegant algorithms lose to manufacturability—and tool choice makes or breaks how fast your team executes.
+Here's what 5 emerging signals reveal about which CAD tools matter in 2026.

 Signal 1: New Modeling Paradigms Beyond B-rep